whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 ### Global Health and Development

-> One thing that greatly matters is the failure of we rich people to prevent, as we so easily could, much of the suffering and many of the early deaths of the poorest people in the world. \
-> \- Derek Parfit[^11]
+> _"One thing that greatly matters is the failure of we rich people to prevent, as we so easily could, much of the suffering and many of the early deaths of the poorest people in the world."_  <br> \- Derek Parfit[^11]

 As explained in the chapter [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics#cosmopolitanism), utilitarians endorse cosmopolitanism, according to which the geographical distance between an actor and someone they can help is not morally relevant in itself.
 Cosmopolitanism implies that we should look for effective interventions to help others, regardless of their nationality, where they live, or where they come from.